Trump escalates a battle around immigration – and California

 Politics at play

-James Gallagher, the minority Republican leader in the California State Assembly, is nonplussed about the president’s Guard deployment.
+James Gallagher, the minority Republican leader in the California State Assembly, is nonplussed about the president’s guard deployment.

 “It looks like he’s just responding to what looks like a pretty chaotic situation,” he says.

-Note: Editor's note: This story was corrected on June 9, the day of initial publication, to identify Title 10 of the U.S. Code as the basis for deploying the National Guard.